 Stripe-Account header with a value of the connected account ID:

-To learn how to build a payment form, see the documentation on how to Accept a payment.
+To learn how to build a payment form, see Accept a payment.

 In the step to Collect payment details, when you initialize the Stripe.js library in your client, pass the ID of the connected account to process payments for that account.

-Charges created directly on the connected account are reported only on that account.
-These charges aren’t shown in your platform’s Dashboard, exports, or other reporting, although you can always retrieve this information with a call to the API.
+Charges that you create directly on the connected account are reported only on that account.
+These charges aren’t shown in your platform’s Dashboard, exports, or other reporting, although you can always retrieve this information using the Stripe API.

 Collect application fees

 With Connect, your platform can take an application fee on direct charges.
-To assess an application fee on a charge, pass an optional
+To add an application fee on a charge, pass an optional

 application_fee_amount value as a positive integer: